-A student who does not attend the first session of any course will be "administratively dropped" from that class roster and will need to re-register for the course if he/she plans to take the course.
+A student who does not attend the first session of any course will be administratively dropped from that course.
 If a student is unable to attend the first class session, he/she must contact the professor and the Academic Office prior to the first class session to arrange to complete any missing assignments and request not to be dropped.
 The Registrar's Office is available to assist students with this process.
+Once dropped from a course because of failure to attend the first class meeting, the student may be able to re-register for the course with instructor permission, but must do so before the end of the first week.
+He/she is also expected to attend all subsequent class meetings.
+Any coursework missed because of joining a class late will be reflected in the student's grade.

 For online courses, students are required to demonstrate active participation (e.g., participating in online forums, submitting coursework, etc.) during the first week of the course, or they will be administratively dropped from the course.
+Simply logging in to a course does not count as active participation.